Ishbia Mat Sells 400,036 Shares of UWM Holdings Corporation (NYSE:UWMC) Stock

 - On Tuesday, June 17th, Ishbia Mat sold 400,036 shares of UWM stock.
 The stock was sold at an average price of $3.99, for a total transaction of $1,596,143.64.

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, July 10th.
-Shareholders of record on Wednesday, June 18th will be issued a dividend of $0.10 per share.
-This represents a $0.40 dividend on an annualized basis and a yield of 9.64%.
-The ex-dividend date is Wednesday, June 18th.
-UWM’s dividend payout ratio (DPR) is currently -307.69%.
+The business also recently announced a quarterly dividend, which was paid on Thursday, July 10th.
+Shareholders of record on Wednesday, June 18th were paid a dividend of $0.10 per share.
+The ex-dividend date of this dividend was Wednesday, June 18th.
+This represents a $0.40 annualized dividend and a yield of 9.62%.
+UWM’s payout ratio is -307.69%.

-Several equities analysts have recently weighed in on the stock.
-Keefe, Bruyette & Woods lowered their price objective on shares of UWM from $7.50 to $6.50 and set an “outperform” rating on the stock in a research note on Wednesday, May 7th.
-Barclays upgraded shares of UWM from an “equal weight” rating to an “overweight” rating and set a $6.00 price objective on the stock in a research note on Tuesday.
-UBS Group raised shares of UWM from a “sell” rating to a “neutral” rating and reduced their target price for the stock from $4.75 to $4.50 in a report on Wednesday, April 16th.
-Finally, The Goldman Sachs Group reduced their target price on shares of UWM from $6.00 to $5.25 and set a “neutral” rating for the company in a report on Wednesday, July 2nd.
-Four research analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
-According to MarketBeat.com, UWM currently has a consensus rating of “Hold” and an average target price of $6.46.
+A number of analysts recently weighed in on the stock.
+Barclays raised shares of UWM from an “equal weight” rating to an “overweight” rating and set a $6.00 price objective on the stock in a report on Tuesday.
+UBS Group raised shares of UWM from a “sell” rating to a “neutral” rating and dropped their price objective for the stock from $4.75 to $4.50 in a report on Wednesday, April 16th.
+The Goldman Sachs Group dropped their price objective on shares of UWM from $6.00 to $5.25 and set a “neutral” rating on the stock in a report on Wednesday, July 2nd.
+Finally, Keefe, Bruyette & Woods cut shares of UWM from an “outperform” rating to a “market perform” rating and dropped their price objective for the stock from $6.50 to $4.50 in a report on Thursday.
+Five equities research analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
+According to MarketBeat.com, UWM presently has a consensus rating of “Hold” and a consensus price target of $6.18.

 UWM Company Profile